ucan-wg/invocation/README.md

 Many thanks to [Quinn Wilton] for her discussion of speech acts, the dangers of signing canonicalized data, and ergonomics.

-Thanks to [Blaine Cook] for sharing their experiences with OAuth 1, irreversible design decisions, and advocating for keeping the spec simple-but-evolvable.
+Thanks to [Blaine Cook] for sharing their experiences with [OAuth 1], irreversible design decisions, and advocating for keeping the spec simple-but-evolvable.

 Thanks to [Philipp Krüger] for the enthusiastic feedback on the overall design and encoding.